 Add international call restrictions

-Many VoIP phone systems can be configured to restrict international calling entirely or allow secured access.
+Many hosted VoIP solutions can be configured to restrict international calling entirely or allow secured access.
 If your business makes a lot of international phone calls, consider adding an extra layer of security, such as an authorisation code that must be input before placing an international or long-distance call.
 If you’re not sure how to add this, please contact us for help.